kc-vibecodes/Pharma_Manufacture_Data/README.md

 **Smoothing.** 5-year centred rolling mean, with raw yearly points drawn underneath at low alpha so the smoothing is visible rather than hidden.
 Years with fewer than 50 procedures are dropped; the early and late edges of the corpus are thin and produce meaningless spikes.

-## Known limitations

-- **The 2009 split is a bad instrument.** A paper published in 2009 cannot plausibly move compounds appearing in 2010 patents — med-chem programmes run for years and filing lags bench work.
-A causal effect should appear as a gradual bend some years *after* 2009, not a step at it.
-A pre/post split will also report "significant" for any monotonic trend already underway in 1995.
-The line on the plot is a reference marker, not a treatment date.
-- **Composition, not chemistry.** The mix of what gets patented changes over 45 years.
-A rising Fsp3 could be the corpus shifting underneath the analysis rather than any given programme going more 3D.
-Wants a within-therapeutic-area cut.
-- **Survivorship in the source data.** See above; patents record what worked.
-- **Yield is self-reported** in patent text, with no incentive to be conservative.
-- **Fsp3 rewards floppiness**, which is why chiral centres are on the second axis — and worth checking whether the two curves agree before leaning on either.
-- **Materials extraction is the noisiest channel.** The source paper reports MATERIALS at ~91.5% F1 / 88.2% recall against OPERATIONS at ~98.2% F1, and `mat_score` happens to be the largest of the three complexity channels in magnitude.
-Some of the weak Fsp3-vs-complexity correlation is measurement noise.

 ## Next

 - Changepoint detection or interrupted time-series with a lag term, replacing the pre/post-2009 split.